Adiabatic dynamics of coupled spins and phonons in magnetic insulators: Theoretical background

 We restrict our considerations to the case of insulating magnetic materials in which there is a clear separation between the energy scales of the phonons and the cross-gap electronic excitations.
 The magnetic order insures that there will also be dynamics associated with spin fluctuations, i.e., the magnons.
 If the magnon frequencies would be higher than, and robustly gapped from, those of the phonons, it would be possible to treat all electronic excitations, including the magnons, as adiabatically following the phonon DOF.
 However, this is almost never the case.
 In the present work, we therefore treat both the lattice and spin DOF on a similar footing, while assuming that there is still a large energy gap between the top of the phonon or magnon spectrum and the onset of cross-gap electronic excitations.

 We formulate our theory in the context of a first-principles mean-field theory such as DFT, where the dynamics of the nuclei is treated classically while the electronic system is evolved according to the time-dependent Shr\"{o}dinger equation.
 This is essentially the domain of time-dependent DFT (TDDFT), but here we aim to treat the spin DOF as slow semiclassical variables alongside the nuclear displacements.
 This requires a separation of the electronic DOF into a small number of spin DOF and the remaining large number of electronic excitations on the scale of the band gap or above.
-To do so, we define a ``spin'' unit vector on a magnetic ion to be the direction of the average spin density inside a Wigner-Seitz sphere centered at that site, and subsequent calculations of electronic ground states and energies are always computed with these spin variables constrained.
-The essential requirement is that the remaining electronic system, so constrained, should be free of any remaining slow DOF, i.e., any below-band-gap excitations.
-The implementation of the Wigner-Seitz sphere constraint is not a serious obstacle in practice, as most DFT code packages have features for carrying out electronic minimizations under the constraint of fixed spin orientations defined in this way.